-Directorate of Special Projects was pursuing certain "black" studies.
+Even as these "white" activities got under way, the Directorate of Special Projects was pursuing certain "black" studies.
 In mid-January 1965 it redirected the existing Eastman Kodak DORIAN effort, organized initial technical meetings to discuss the latest guidance, and established milestones to meet the 15 May reporting date.
-The Directorate also contracted with two other firms--Perkin-Elmer and ITEK--for studies of large lightweight optical elements and, in addition, it assembled a team of highly experienced personnel in the fields of optics and satellite reconnaissance.
-This team was charged with investigating and considering large lightweight "optical elements together with their application in manned satellite reconnaissance" systems.
-35
+The Directorate also contracted with two other firms-Perkin-Elmer and ITEK-for studies of large lightweight optical elements and, in addition, it assembled a team of highly experienced personnel in the fields of optics and satellite reconnaissance.
+This team was charged with investigating and considering large lightweight "optical element together with their application in manned satellite reconnaissance" systems.35 and approval of the Source Selection Board's findings and recommendation.

-With the "white" and "black" studies proceeding nicely, Dr. McMillan suggested to Dr. Brown that it might be desirable- from both the Air Force's and industry management standpoints-to announce the successful laboratory vehicle contractor immediately after review and approval of the Source Selection Board's findings are recommendation.
 He pointed out that, even with an early decision, the four contractors would have to be supported at their current contractual levels between the time they completed the studies and announcement of the project definition phase winner.
-In addition, he thought it might DORIAN be necessary to support the winning contractor for a period after the announcement.
+In addition, he thought it might be necessary to support the winning contractor for a period after the announcement.

+With the "white" and "black" studies proceeding nicely, Dr. McMillan suggested to Dr. Brown that it might be desirable- from both the Air Force's and industry management standpoints-to announce the successful laboratory vehicle contractor immediately after review